 Under the 2000 Employee Stock Purchase Plan, as amended and restated on October 31, 2011 (the "ESPP"), participants purchase the Company's stock using payroll deductions, which may not exceed 15% of their total cash compensation.
-Pursuant to the terms of the current ESPP, the "look-back" period for the stock purchase price was changed from six months to 24 months.
-This change was effective for the offering that began in December 2011 and is applicable for each successive offering period thereafter.
-Offering and purchase periods will continue to begin on December 8 and June 8 of each year.
+Pursuant to the terms of the current ESPP, the "look-back" period for the stock purchase price is 24 months.
+Offering and purchase periods begin on December 8 and June 8 of each year.
 Participants enrolled in a 24-month offering period will continue in that offering period until the earlier of the end of the offering period or the reset of the offering period.
 A reset occurs if the fair market value of the Company's common shares on any purchase date is less than it was on the first day of the offering period.
 Participants in a 24-month offering period will be granted the right to purchase common shares at a price per share that is 85% of the lesser of the fair market value of the shares at (i) the participant's entry date into the two-year offering period or (ii) the end of each six-month purchase period within the offering period.

-During fiscal 2013, a total of 7.6 million shares were issued under the ESPP at a weighted-average price of \$8.77.
-During fiscal 2012, a total of 4.9 million shares were issued under the ESPP at a weighted-average price of \$12.48.
-During fiscal 2011, a total of 10.9 million shares were issued under the ESPP at a weighted-average price of \$5.27.
+During fiscal 2014, a total of 9.7 million shares were issued under the ESPP at a weighted average price of \$7.39.
+During fiscal 2013, a total of 7.6 million shares were issued under the ESPP at a weighted average price of \$8.77.
+During fiscal 2012, a total of 4.9 million shares were issued under the ESPP at a weighted average price of \$12.48.

-As of February 2, 2013, approximately 26.6 million shares remained available for future issuance under the ESPP.
+As of February 1, 2014, approximately 24.5 million shares remained available for future issuance under the ESPP.